 When you’re starting at square one, one of the best ways to boost your resume and build experience in the field is through a practicum opportunity arranged through your college program.
 During this time you may shadow established pharmacy technicians and get a real feel for what the day-to-day is like in a pharmacy environment.
-The Rasmussen College Pharmacy Technician program provides students practicum opportunities in retail and virtual pharmacy environments.
+The Rasmussen University Pharmacy Technician program provides students practicum opportunities in retail and virtual pharmacy environments.
 Both are great chances to further your knowledge and practical skills so you’ll be able to hit the ground running after graduation.

 This practicum experience is also an excellent opportunity to learn more about the different pharmacy environments you could potentially be working in—from drug store pharmacies to hospitals or compounding pharmacies.

 Once you graduate from your program, it’s time to begin studying and preparing to take the Pharmacy Technician Certification Board exam.
 The two-hour, 90-question multiple-choice exam covers four primary focus areas:

 - Order entry and processing

 You can prepare for the exam by taking practice exams and utilizing the Pharmacy Technician Certification Board mobile app that allows you to practice on the go.
 Once you pass, you will be a certified pharmacy technician and ready to apply for pharmacy tech positions with confidence.

 Once you’re certified, it’s time to focus on your job search.
 Aside from certification, employers will also be looking for the right mix of skills and characteristics.
 The best pharmacy technicians have strong communication skills.
 They need to collaborate with other pharmacy team members and spend a considerable amount of time assisting customers and working with insurance providers.
 We all know navigating health insurance issues can be a frustrating process, so strong people skills and the ability to communicate clearly are very valuable.
 Bring your charm and try to have examples of excellent customer service in mind when it is time to interview.